-- Variable cycle time, or travel time, includes: - haul time and - return time. - haul and return times are estimated by the use of travel-time curves or by using the average-speed method with performance and retarder curves. - It is usually necessary to break a haul route up into sections having similar total resistance values. - The total travel time required to traverse all sections is found as the sum of the section travel times.
+- Variable cycle time, or travel time, includes: - haul time - return time - haul and return times are estimated by the use of travel-time curves or by using the average-speed method with performance and retarder curves. - It is usually necessary to break a haul route up into sections having similar total resistance values (i.e. combining adjacent sections that have similar total resistance (effective grade)). - The total travel time required to traverse all sections is found as the sum of the section travel times.